vosonlab/vosonSML/README.md

 twitter_auth <- readRDS("~/.twitter_oauth1.0a")
 ```

-#### Collect tweets for the #auspol hashtag
+#### Collect tweets using a search or from user timelines

-`Collect` can be used to perform a twitter search with a search term.
+`Collect` can be used to perform a twitter search with a search term or
-The following example collects 100 `recent` tweets for the hashtag
+collect tweets from timelines using user names.
+The following example
+collects 100 `recent` tweets for the hashtag `#auspol` and creates a
-`#auspol` and creates a dataframe with the collected tweet data.
+dataframe with the collected tweet data.

 ``` r
 # collect 100 recent tweets for the hashtag #auspol